LuanRT/YouTube.js/examples/auth/README.md

 **Note:** When using cached credentials, you are still required to make a call to `Session#signIn()`.

-### Sign Out
+## Sign Out

 The sign out method may be used to sign out of the current session.
-This should also remove the cached credentials.
+This removes and revokes the credentials.

 ```js
 await yt.session.signOut();